-The president of northern Haiti, Henry Christophe, changed his title to king and established a monarchy on March 26, 1811.
+The president of northern Haiti, Henry Christophe, changed his title to king and established a monarchy on March 26, 1811 (see an English translation of the edict establishing the kingdom here.)
 It is not known exactly when the state-run newspaper’s title changed to reflect the new form of governance.
 The last issue of the Gazette Officielle that appears on this website was published in January 1811.
 We do not currently have any other issues from 1811 or any single issue from 1812.
 By July 1813, however, we observe that the newspaper now appears as the Gazette Royale d’Hayti.
 Most likely sometime between 1815 and 1816, the northern kingdom’s most visible writer, Baron de Vastey, would assume editorship of the state-run paper, replacing the Gazette‘s longtime editor, the poet and playwright, Juste Chanlatte.

 Click on the publication’s title below to see more detail and discuss the contents.